Sapient-Predictive-Analytics/dataportal/README.md

 git clone https://github.com/Sapient-Predictive-Analytics/dataportal.git
 ~~~

+*Required or recommended libraries are references in the relevant chapters for modularity.
+You can also refer to our [requirements.txt](https://github.com/Sapient-Predictive-Analytics/dataportal/blob/main/backtesting/requirements.txt)*

 **(1)** If you are new to Python data analysis, backtesting, trading or native tokens please start with our simple **World Mobile Token [Casestudy](https://github.com/Sapient-Predictive-Analytics/dataportal/blob/main/casestudy/overview.md).**

 **(2)** Next or if you have some background, proceed to the **[Backtesting](https://github.com/Sapient-Predictive-Analytics/dataportal/blob/main/backtesting/backtesting.md)** section to get started with Backtrader and Python plotting.